 It is a benign, self-limiting infection with an excellent prognosis.
 The literature on molluscum contagiosum should be interpreted with care.
 Much research originates from secondary care on patients with impaired immunity.

 Further reading & references

-- UK national guideline for the management of Genital Molluscum in adults 2014, BASHH (July 2014)
+- UK national guideline for the management of genital molluscum in adults 2014; British Association for Sexual Health and HIV (July 2014)